 The description of countries, cities, rivers, mountains, and of other natural or political divisions requires careful observation and inquiry, as well as reading and study.
-The order in which such subjects may be treated is shown by the following
+The topics on which information should be obtained are shown by the following

 OUTLINES

 I. A CITY OR TOWN